sengsgx/sengsgx/README.md

 * `tools/` -- currently only contains the Client Socket Blocker tool used for automatic DNAT support for server sockets (optional)

+## Documentation
+The documentation is split across README.md files in all top-level subdirectories.
+This (root) README.md serves as starting point and contains relative pointers in chronological order to all relevant sections of the component documentations for building and running SENG.
+A research paper about SENG is under submission and will be linked as soon as it has been successfully published.

+Note: checkout the HTML-parsed versions of the README.md files on Github at <https://github.com/sengsgx/sengsgx/blob/master/README.md>

 ## <a name="buildprep" /> Build Preparation
 Note: All build instructions have been tested under **Ubuntu 16.04.6 LTS** and kernel 4.15.0-91.